KeremAR/DevOps-Cheat/CI-CD/cicd-readme.md

 ## CI/CD Pipeline
 A CI/CD pipeline is a series of steps from code commit to deployment, automating build, test, and release processes.

+### Core Steps of a CI Pipeline
+When building a CI pipeline from scratch, you would typically include the following fundamental steps:

+1.  **Commit & Trigger:** Developers commit code to a shared version control repository (like Git).
+This action automatically triggers the pipeline.
+2.  **Checkout Code:** The pipeline's first job is to check out the latest version of the code from the repository.
+3.  **Build:** The source code is compiled or built into an executable or package.
+This step verifies that the code doesn't have syntax or compilation errors.
+4.  **Unit & Integration Testing:** A suite of automated tests (unit tests, integration tests) runs against the built code.
+This is a critical step to ensure new changes haven't broken existing functionality.
+5.  **Code Analysis:** Static code analysis tools (linters, security scanners) are run to check for code quality, style violations, and potential vulnerabilities.
+This is a highly recommended, though sometimes optional, step.
+6.  **Package & Create Artifact:** If all previous steps pass, the built code is packaged into a deployable artifact (e.g., a Docker image, a JAR file) and stored in an artifact repository.
+7.  **Feedback:** The pipeline reports the result (success or failure) back to the development team.
+If it fails, developers are notified to fix the issue immediately.

 ### Advantages of CI/CD Pipeline
 - Provides quick feedback after each change